Student Meal Accounts

 - Select “Save” on the upper right corner.

-If at any point you wish to no longer receive these notices, follow the same instructions to deselect this option in Family Access.
+If at any point you wish to no longer receive these daily notices, follow the same instructions to deselect this option in Family Access.
 We are unable to access this option in your account.
 If you do not have your Family Access login information, contact the office at your student’s school.

 Negative Meal Balances and Automated Notifications